 Special thematic section calls for papers:

-- Silk Road Archipelagos: Islands in the Belt and Road Initiative, ISJ 15(1), May 2020.
-Thematic Section Editor: Adam Grydehøj
+- Silk Road Archipelagos: Islands in the Belt and Road Initiative, ISJ 15(2), November 2020.
+Thematic Section Editors: Adam Grydehøj, Sasha Davis, & Huan Zhang

 Guidelines for Authors